 Our Primary Programme (Grades 1, 2 and 3) is built on the philosophy and pedagogy of Maria Montessori, which takes into consideration the growing and developmental needs of children of this age group.
 The mixed age group in each environment (ages 6 to 9 approximately) provides opportunities for wider social interaction, the development of essential life skills such as cooperating with others, turn-taking, understanding the dynamics of a group, and accepting responsibility for one's decisions and actions.
 Groups of children work on different concepts, unlike in a traditional classroom where every child is doing the same thing.

+The curriculum for Grades 4 to 8 is unique to HSEA with a blend of Montessori philosophy and vital elements from the Boards we are affiliated to.
 After spending time in the Primary Montessori environment, children are ready to move to a single aged group from Grade 4 onwards.
 Our philosophy and practices remain in place, while learners gradually adapt to a more structured timetable.
 Our Middle School programme is more about a curriculum and not so much about a syllabus.
 This includes learners’ own unique experiences, and opportunities are given to discover their own potential.